wzwvv/MVCNet/README.md

 ## 💡 Citation

-If you find this work helpful, please consider citing the corresponding paper:
+If you find this work helpful, please consider citing our paper:

 ```
 @article{wang2025mvcnet,